top of page

 About the Bills

 According to the U.S. EPA, landfills are the third-largest source of methane emissions from human activities.
 Methane is 80 times more potent than carbon dioxide over a 20-year period.
 Food scraps make up 24% of landfill waste and generate 58% of methane emissions.
-These bills will:
+This bill will:

 • Reduce greenhouse gas emissions by diverting food scraps from landfills